AdobeDocs/uxp-indesign/src/pages/recipes/events/index.md

   - Event Scripting
 ---
 # Events
-This section shows how to work with InDesign UXP events.

-## Overview
-InDesign can respond to standard application and document events, such as opening a file, creating a new one, printing, and importing text and graphic files from a disk, etc. Scripts can be attached to events using the eventListener scripting object.
+InDesign emits standard application and document events, such as opening a file, creating a new one, printing, and importing text and graphic files from a disk, etc. Scripts can be attached to such events using the eventListener scripting object.
+For example, if we want to execute a function as soon as a certain event takes place we can create an eventListener object and pass the event name and the function we want to execute as parameters.
 Scripts that use events are the same as other scripts except that after the event listener is associated, the script is expected to be blocked by a promise and wait for the event in the background until the event listener is removed.
 Then the promise can be resolved to exit the script.
 Once you run the Events Scripts with an event listener, they are called back automatically after the corresponding event occurs, rather than being run by the user (from the Scripts palette).

-You can see the sample scripts in order of complexity, starting with very simple scripts and building toward more complex operations.
+**You can see the sample scripts in order of complexity, starting with very simple scripts and building toward more complex operations.**
->

 *Learn how to create, install, and run a script with [Adobe InDesign UXP Scripting Tutorial](https://developer.adobe.com/indesign/uxp/guides/getting-started/).*

 ## Understanding Event Scripting
-To respond to an event, you register an eventListener with an object capable of receiving the event.
+To attach to an event, you register an eventListener with an object capable of receiving the event.
 When the specified event reaches the object, the eventListener executes the script function defined in its handler function (which can be either a script function or a reference to a script file on disk).
 >
 *Here is the [list of available events](https://developer.adobe.com/indesign/dom/api/e/Event/).*

 ## Working with Event Listeners

+*When an eventListener responds to an event, the event may still be processed by other eventListeners that might be monitoring the event (depending on the propagation of the event).
+For example, the afterOpen event can be observed by eventListeners associated with both the application and the document.*

+*eventListeners do not persist beyond the current InDesign session.
+To make an eventListener available in every InDesign session, add the script to the startup scripts folder.*

 **Adding an eventListener**